20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 1. That this all exists in the first place, particularly the custom properties.
 2. If you query properties from parts that don't have them, you'll get whatever the last value that went through was.
-3. Mouth part makes up 96 dummy frames.
-Don't bother adding it, use Head instead.
+3. Part '0' makes up 96 dummy frames.
+These frames will never be rendered by the game, so it will not show up for selection, but should exist for QuickNorn.

+## Object Roles

+Any Blender Object may be annotated with a kc3dsbpy part name and role in the corresponding section.

+That is, each part has a number of "roles" that you can fill by setting up objects.

+Roles are split into the "Marker" role and the various "ATT" roles.

-## Markers
+### Markers

 Markers can be any Blender Object, but in practice they will either be: